Power steering

-A power steering is a mechanical device equipped on a motor vehicle that helps drivers steer the vehicle by reducing steering effort needed to turn the steering wheel, making it easier for the vehicle to turn or maneuver at lower speeds.
+Power steering is a system for reducing a driver's effort to turn a steering wheel of a motor vehicle, by using a power source to assist steering.

-Hydraulic or electric actuators add controlled energy to the steering mechanism, so the driver can provide less effort to turn the steered wheels when driving at typical speeds, and reduce considerably the physical effort necessary to turn the wheels when a vehicle is stopped or moving slowly.
+Hydraulic or electric actuators add controlled energy to the steering mechanism, so the driver can provide less effort to turn the steering wheel when driving at typical speeds, and considerably reduce the physical effort necessary to turn the wheels when a vehicle is stopped or moving slowly.
 Power steering can also be engineered to provide some artificial feedback of forces acting on the steered wheels.

 Hydraulic power steering systems for cars augment steering effort via an actuator, a hydraulic cylinder that is part of a servo system.
-These systems have a direct mechanical connection between the steering wheel and the linkage that steers the wheels.
+These systems have a direct mechanical connection between the steering wheel and the steering linkage that steers the wheels.
 This means that power-steering system failure (to augment effort) still permits the vehicle to be steered using manual effort alone.

 Electric power steering systems use electric motors to provide the assistance instead of hydraulic systems.
 As with hydraulic types, power to the actuator (motor, in this case) is controlled by the rest of the power steering system.

 Other power steering systems (such as those in the largest off-road construction vehicles) have no direct mechanical connection to the steering linkage; they require electrical power.
 Systems of this kind, with no mechanical connection, are sometimes called "drive by wire" or "steer by wire", by analogy with aviation's "fly-by-wire".
 In this context, "wire" refers to electrical cables that carry power and data, not thin wire rope mechanical control cables.

 Some construction vehicles have a two-part frame with a rugged hinge in the middle; this hinge allows the front and rear axles to become non-parallel to steer the vehicle.
 Opposing hydraulic cylinders move the halves of the frame relative to each other to steer.